xenitane/computer-programming-notes/topics/io.md

 The **format** string consists of

-- non-whitespace multibyte characters except %: each such character in the format string consumes exactly one identical character from the input stream, or causes the function to fail if the next character on the stream does not compare equal.
+- non-white-space multi-byte characters except %: each such character in the format string consumes exactly one identical character from the input stream, or causes the function to fail if the next character on the stream does not compare equal.
-- whitespace characters: any single whitespace character in the format string consumes all available consecutive whitespace characters from the input (determined as if by calling [isspace](https://en.cppreference.com/w/c/string/byte/isspace "c/string/byte/isspace") in a loop).
-Note that there is no difference between "\\n", " ", "\\t\\t", or other whitespace in the format string.
+- white-space characters: any single white-space character in the format string consumes all available consecutive white-space characters from the input (determined as if by calling `isspace` in a loop).
+Note that there is no difference between "\\n", " ", "\\t\\t", or other white-space in the format string.
 - conversion specifications.
 Each conversion specification has the following format:

-- introductory % character.
+- introductory **`%`** character.

 - (optional) assignment-suppressing character *.
 If this option is present, the function does not assign the result of the conversion to any receiving argument.